GeoCat/geoserver/enterprise/webapp/README.md

 mvn package
 ```

-`geoserver-enterprise.war` is constructed in in three steps:
+The `geoserver-enterprise.war` is constructed in in three steps:

-* pre-package: copy resources from configuDirectory and configId
+* pre-package: copy data directory from configDirectory and configId
 * pre-package: copy resources from gs-web-app dependency
-* package: assemble geoserver-enterprise
+* package: assemble geoserver-enterprise.war

-To test `target/geoserver-enterprise.war` locally using Jetty:
+To test `target/geoserver-enterprise.war` using Jetty:

 ```bash
 mvn jetty:run-war
 ```

-Can zwith running directly from the `target` folder:
+Experiment with running directly from the `target` folder:

 ```bash
 mvn jetty:run-exploded